 How to make your office greener with 38 ideas

 My Instagram poll has spoken!
-You all seemed to be super interested in an article about making the workplace a little more sustainable.
+You all seemed to be super interested in an article about making the office greener.
 I’m not talking about completely changing company policy (though if you are in high management and reading this, kudos to you!) but rather about everyday changes that can make a difference if we all embrace them.
 It makes sense considering we spend most of our time there.
 To make it easier, how about starting a sustainability team with your favourite co-workers?

-I’m not too sure about how I should write this post because besides the business they’re in, every office is different.
+I’m not too sure about how to write this post because besides the business they’re in, every office is different.
 Some companies have lots of employees, others only a few.
-Some own entire buildings, others rent offices.
+Sometimes they own entire buildings, other times they rent offices.
 Some are in the middle of the city while others are in office parks outside of town.
 What works for one place won’t necessarily work for the other.
-So, I figured maybe the best way to do this is simply to make a list and everyone can use the ideas they like.
+So, I figured maybe the best way is to simply make a list.
+Everyone can use the ideas they like.
 Also, I would love if this post was somehow collaborative so please leave your ideas in the comments!
 Full disclosure: some of these tips come from my own coworkers and the pictures are from where I work.